rfourquet/SafeREPL.jl/README.md

 ```

 As an experimental feature, when a string macro is passed to interpret `Float64`,
-the input is then first converted to a `String` and then passed to the macro:
+the input is then first converted to a `String` which is passed to the macro:

 ```julia
 julia> SafeREPL.swapliterals!("@big_str", nothing, nothing)